patmckernan/Unit-14-Homework/Homework_14-Web-Development_Unsolved_README.md

 17. What is the request method?

+- POST is the request method.

 18. Which header expresses the client's preference for an encrypted response?

+- Upgrade-Insecure-Requests: 1 is the headers that expresses the clien't preference to upgrade to HTTPS.

 19. Does the request have a user session associated with it?

+- No, this request does not have a user session associated with it.

 20. What kind of data is being sent from this request body?

+- Login information is the data that is being sent from this request body.

 **HTTP Response**